pedsm/team40/OSC/memoryManagement.md

 In terms of advantages, the actual process of filling the hole is easier and faster with bitmaps because you just need to change the corresponding values from 0 to 1.
 Also I'm pretty sure bitmaps take up less space.
 The lecturer said that the advantages and disadvantages of linked lists/ bitmaps could come up in the test which is why I did some extra research on it.
 So make sure you understand the key differences.

+## Lecture 15 - Memory Management

+The goals for this lecture are:

+- **Dynamic partitioning management** with Linked lists
+- **Non-contiguous approaches**
+- **Paging**, page tables, address translation

+### Allocating Available Memory - Algorithms

+#### First Fit Algorithm

+1. Starts at the head of the linked list and iterates along it until a link is found that has sufficient free space for the process
+2. If the requested space is the same as the amount of free space in this partition, all the space is allocated
+3. Else, the free link is split into two- the first node is set to the size requested and marked "used" whilst the second is set to the remaining size and marked "free"

+#### Next Fit Algorithm

+1. Same as **first-fit** except stores where in the linked lists it stops, and then restarts the search from here after
+2. Gives an even chance to all memory to get allocated while first fit concentrates on the start of the list.
+Remember the linear array analogy, imagine repeatedly starting from the bottom to find free space.

+Simulations have shown that *next fit* actually gives a worse performance than *first fit*.

+#### Problems with First/Next Fit

+These methods are both very fast due to their YOLO nature, but this can also lead to some disadvantages.
+For example, first fit is only looking for the first available hole/gap.
+Once it finds it, it doesn't give two fucks whether or not there is a more suitable free partition later on.
+By then its already called "gg ez".
+This is problem because there could potentially be a free partition later on which fits the process exactly.
+In this scenario, the algorithm is unneccessarily breaking up a big hole, which brings more problems.
+Next fit doesn't improve much on this front; and so we have to look at other potential algorithms.

+#### Best Fit

+- The **best fit** algorithm will always search the entire linked list in order to find the smallest suitable hole for the memory request.
+As you can imagine, this is a lot slower than first/next fit.
+- Best fit is the same as first/next fit in the respect that there is no guarantee that a partition with the exact right amount of memory will exist.
+It uses the same splitting method to solve this problem.
+However, since best fit finds the smallest hole to split, there could be a lot of very small holes generated.
+These are useless bits of memory that barely any processes will be able to use.

+Note that it IS possible to merge free partitions that are next to each other and this is called **Coalescing** (more on that in a bit).

+#### Worst fit

+- Worst fit finds the largest available empty partition/hole and splits it.
+The idea being that there won't be any useless holes being left behind like there are with *best fit*.
+The holes will instead be large and probably more useful.
+- However in reality, this algorithm sucks ass too.

+He mentions in the lecture that a typical question in an exam would be to list the advantages and disadvantages of these methods.
+So make sure you understand them!

+#### Quick Fit

+- Maintains separate lists for commonly used sizes.
+For example could have lists for partitions of sizes 4k, 8k, 12k and so on.
+- This is a lot faster than *best fit* at finding a required sized partition.
+- Has same problem as *best fit* in that it can create tiny, useless partitions.
+- *Coalescing* (merging free spaces) is difficult due to the fact that it uses multiple lists.

+### Managing Available Memory

+#### Coalescing

+Takes place when two *adjacent entries* in the linked list become free.
+When a block is freed, both neighbours are examined.
+Two or three entries are then combined into a larger block by adding up the sizes.
+The excess node(s) are deleted and the length/amount of memory for the node that was originally first is updated.

+#### Compacting

+As you can imagine, *coalescing* can only take you so far.
+If it gets to the point where lots of free blocks are being sandwiched by used blocks, and are distributed across memory, then we must use **compacting**.
+Obviously, this is a pretty time-consuming process - more so than coalescing.
+It is a three step process:
+1. Process is swapped out
+2. Free space is coalesced
+3. Process swapped back in at lowest available location

+This part of the lectured marked the end of the study of *contiguous* allocation schemes.
+Reminder that this is when processes are NOT split up to be stored in memory, but left as they are.
+The problems of such schemes are highlighted here.
+These include *internal fragmentation* from fixed-partitioning, as well as *external fragmentation* (wasted free holes) from dynamic partitioning.

+### Paging

+Paging is based on the principles of *fixed partitioning* and *code re-location*.
+Code relocation is the process of translating from logical/virtual memory to physical memory.
+Paging works by splitting memory into smaller blocks.
+One or more blocks are allocated to a process.
+For example, a 11KB process could take up 3 blocks of 4 KB.
+Internal fragmentation (excess, wasted memory) is reduced since there can only be excess memory wasted for the last block.
+There is also no external fragmentation since blocks are stacked directly onto each other in main memory (one of the main reasons for using a non-contiguous approach).